AngheloAlf/APL/docs/000 - Introduction.md

 Why don't use C++, Python, Java, or any other language that already has those features?
 Because they have stuff I don't like (C++ is too verbose, too big and some weird features I don't like.
 Python is slow, don't have typed variables.
 Java is Java) and lacks of important features I like (low level programming (C++ has it, but meh), pointers, low ram usage and `Segmentation fault`s).
 Also, I want to make my own language.

+APL is mainly based in C99 and C11 (don't expect API or ABI compatibility), with a lot if features ~~stolen~~ borrowed from Python and C++, and maybe a bit of Java and others.

 Don't expect seriousness from this language, documentation, compiler, grammar, me, or anything related to this project.
 This is just a fun, personal project that should not be used in any real world problem.

 // TODO: index